cultuurnet/uit-documentatie/content/json-ld-crud-api/latest/events/event-bookingavailability.md

 # Event - bookingAvailability

 The bookingAvailability indicates whether there are still tickets or seats available for an event.
 The following values for 'bookingAvailability' are applicable:
-* `available`: there are still tickets or seats left for the event, or the capacity for the event is unlimited.
+* `Available`: there are still tickets or seats left for the event, or the capacity for the event is unlimited.
-* `unavailable`: the event is sold out or fully booked.
+* `Unavailable`: the event is sold out or fully booked.

 It is possible to set the bookingAvailability on top event level or on subEvent level:
 * **top event level**: for the whole event and all its subEvents (occurences).
 All subEvents will inherit the bookingAvailability from the top event level